3 Ways to Teach Your Kids About Remembrance Day

 On Nov.
-11, help children imagine the bravery of those who serve their country with these three simple tips.
+11, help children imagine the bravery of those who serve their country with these simple tips.

 For many children, the past can seem like a distant world.
 Bringing it into the present begins with the sharing of stories.